shubhamvishu/Competitive-Programming/README.md

-# HackerRank
+# Competitive Programming
-This repository contains solutions to some competitive programming questions on www.hackerrank.com and some miscellaneous problems.
+This repository contains solutions to some competitive programming questions on various platforms like HackerRank,Leetcode,Hackerearth etc.

 LANGUAGES USED - C++ and Java